onnx/onnx/docs/docsgen/source/intro/python.rst

 =============

 ONNX is built on the top of protobuf.
-It adds the necessary definitions to describes a machine learned and most of the time, ONNX is used to serialize or deserialize a model.
+It adds the necessary definitions to describe a machine learning model and most of the time, ONNX is used to serialize or deserialize a model.
 First section addresses this need.
 Second section introduces the serialization and deserialization of data such as tensors, sparse tensors...